AlibabaCloudDocs/cas/intl.en-US/Contact Management/Manage company profiles.md

 ## What to do next

 When you submit a certificate application, you can select an existing company profile from the **Company** drop-down list.
-For more information, see [Step 1: Fill in certificate application information](/intl.en-US/Issue Certificates/Application process/Apply for and validate certificates.md).
+For more information, see [Apply for a certificate](/intl.en-US/Issue Certificates/Apply for a certificate.md).
 When the CA validates your certificate application, they examine the company profile that you select.